dancodermachine/fastapi-tutorial/project_01_databases/Database.md

     - Increase query performance by limiting the neeed to look at several collections.

 ## SQL Database with SQLAlchemy
+* **SQLAlchemy Core**, which provides all the fundamental features to read and write data to SQL databases.
+* **SQLAlchemy ORM** which lets you interact with a relational database using objects in your code instead of raw SQL queries.
+    - Database tables -> Classes
+    - Table rows -> Class instances (objects)
+    - Table columns -> Class attributes

+Requirements:
+* `pip install "sqlalchemy[asyncio,mypy]"`
+* Choose driver
+    - `pip install asyncpg` -> PostgreSQL
+    - `pip install aiomysql` -> MySQL/MariaDB
+    - `pip install aiosqlite` -> SQLite (local file)

+You should always test your migrations in a test environment and have fressh and working backups before running them on your production database.
 ## MongoDB